ChristianWulf/dazzle/README.md

 # dazzle
 Detects invalid changes from one version to another version of an application.

+For example, an invalid change is a change of a public type, field, or method which has not been marked with the @Deprecated annotation in the version prior to the change.

 # Generate jar file
 After executing "mvn package", you find the jar-file in the "target" folder.